 If you’re interested in gaining your MA with us then please book in for an Advice Consultation where our Course Administrator will talk you through all options available.

 Ami Montgomery – Academic Course Leader & Senior Lecturer

-Ami is a senior lecturer in the School of Teacher Development and delivers lecturers across our successful IIT programmes, our primary undergraduate and postgraduate degrees and most recently leads on our MA in Education with TESOL.
+Ami is a senior lecturer in the School of Teacher Development and delivers lectures across our successful ITT programmes, our primary undergraduate and postgraduate degrees and most recently leads on our MA in Education with TESOL.

 Ami joined Bishop Grosseteste University in September 2015 to take up the post of senior lecturer.
 She graduated from the University of Manchester with a BA (Hons) in English Language and has a MA in Teaching English as a Foreign Language from Manchester Metropolitan University.
 During this time Ami developed a comprehensive understanding of the professional competence and theoretical implications of the practice of English Language Teaching and she spent a substantial amount of time teaching English to newly arrived children.
 Prior to joining BGU Ami taught in primary schools in Manchester, where she held a variety of roles which included subject leadership responsibilities.
 With an emphasis on the integration of practice and theory, Ami has acquired expertise in approaches and techniques to teaching language to speakers of other languages and developed a range of practical skills.
 She hopes this will support future roles at BGU including contributing to the development of an International English/TESOL dimension.